Just Keeps Getting Better -3

 She told him she had been invited to dinner at the C.E.O.s house, (which was way

-up the hill) but had declined as she was tired and would take dinner in her room,
+up the hill) but had declined.
+She was tired and would take dinner in her room,

 Of course, his hesitation and rat in the trap expression, must have alerted, for she then asked if he would prefer to eat in restaurant.